smaqeelkazmi/react-boilerplate/README.md

+### The best practice

-> **The best practice :** is to put all of your React Lifecycles, API Based Handling and other data compiletion in the `statefull components` which should be presented in `services/*` directory and use these componest with `loadable` in `routes.js` file where all of your routes are listed and use the `View Components`and pass the compiled data to the `View Components` which should be `stateless` and presented in `views/*` directory.
+is to put all of your React Lifecycles, API Based Handling and other data compiletion in the `statefull components` which should be presented in `services/*` directory and use these componest with `loadable` in `routes.js` file where all of your routes are listed and use the `View Components`and pass the compiled data to the `View Components` which should be `stateless` and presented in `views/*` directory.
 While all of reusable `components` which will be `stateless` as well should be placed in `views/_stateless/*` directory.
 And all reusable function like helper functions should be written in `utils` directory.